exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ### 5.4. `Microsoft.Toolkit.Uwp.Notifications`
 This library is used for displaying native Windows toast notifications, providing clear, non-intrusive feedback to the user about background task completion.

+### 5.5. `CredentialManagement`
+This NuGet package provides a .NET wrapper for the Windows Credential Manager API, enabling the secure storage and retrieval of user credentials.
+It is used by the `CredentialService` to manage sensitive information like passwords outside of the application's configuration files.

 ### 5.3.
 Dependency Management Strategy